 Other Taxes

-In addition to the fees, charges and taxes payable pursuant to this Agreement, the Interconnected Party shall pay to First Gas an amount equal to any Tax (including without limitation, any increase of any such Tax) and First Gas will pass any decrease of any such Tax on to the Interconnected Party.
-If any such Tax is imposed on or incurred by a related company of First Gas (directly or indirectly), only the amount of such Tax properly attributable or related to this Agreement, will be charged to the Interconnected Party pursuant to this section 12.3.
+In addition to the Charges and GST payable pursuant to section 11, the Interconnected Party shall pay to First Gas an amount equal to any new or increased tax, duty, impost, levy or charge (but excluding income tax and rates) (each a Tax) directly or indirectly imposed by the Government or any other regulatory authority that directly relates to First Gas’ provision of services under this Agreement (including First Gas’ sale and purchase of Balancing Gas), or in respect of any goods or services provided pursuant to this Agreement (including any increase of that Tax).
+First Gas agrees that any decrease of any such Tax will be passed on to the Interconnected Party.

+Issuing of Invoices

+First Gas may issue any invoice (together with any supporting information) under section 12.1 by:

+e-mailing to the Interconnected Party’s e-mail address most recently (and specifically) notified in writing to First Gas; and/or

+posting the invoice as one or more PDF files on OATIS.

 Payment by the Interconnected Party

-Subject to sections 12.1, 12.5 and 12.6, the Interconnected Party shall pay to First Gas the aggregate amount stated on each invoice issued under section 12.1 by direct credit to First Gas’ bank account notified on the invoice by the 20th Day of the Month following the Month in which the invoice is rendered and will immediately notify First Gas of the invoice numbers and the respective amounts to which any payment relates.
+Subject to sections 12.1 and 12.6 to 12.8, the Interconnected Party shall pay to First Gas the aggregate amount stated on each invoice by direct credit to First Gas’ bank account stated on the invoice (or to any other bank account notified by First Gas in writing) by the later of:

+the 20th Day of the Month in which the invoice is issued; and

+10 Business Days after the invoice is issued.

+The Interconnected Party shall immediately notify First Gas of the invoice numbers and the respective amounts to which any payment relates.

 Disputed Invoices

-If the Interconnected Party disputes any invoiced amount under section 12.1, the Interconnected Party shall, within 10 Days from the date it received the invoice under section 12.1, notify First Gas in writing identifying the amount in dispute together with full reasons for the dispute.
-The Interconnected Party shall pay the undisputed portion of the invoice under section 12.4, and section 18 shall apply.
+Subject to section 12.7, if the Interconnected Party disputes any invoiced amount under section 12.1, (Invoice Dispute), the Interconnected Party shall, within 10 Days from the date it received the invoice, notify First Gas in writing identifying the amount in dispute and giving full reasons for the dispute (Invoice Dispute Notice).
+The Interconnected Party shall pay the undisputed portion of the invoice.
+If the Invoice Dispute has not been resolved by negotiation between the Parties within 10 Business Days of First Gas receiving the Invoice Dispute Notice, section 18 shall apply.

+In the absence of any manifest error, the Interconnected Party must not dispute any invoice issued under section 12.1, and shall pay the invoiced amount in full in accordance with section 12.5 without any deduction or set-off of any kind.

 Incorrect Invoices

-If it shall be found at any time that the Interconnected Party has been overcharged or undercharged for any reason whatsoever under this Agreement then, within 30 Days after such error has been discovered and the amount has been agreed to by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
-If the Interconnected Party has paid the invoice(s) containing such overcharge or undercharge First Gas will refund or pay the Interconnected Party the amount of any such overcharge or undercharge, as appropriate, provided that there shall be no right to re-open invoices if more than 18 Months has elapsed since the date of the invoice.
+If it shall be found at any time that the Interconnected Party has been overcharged or undercharged then, within 30 Days after that error has been discovered and the correct amount has been agreed by the Parties or determined pursuant to section 18, First Gas shall issue a credit note or debit note (as appropriate) in accordance with the Goods and Services Tax Act 1985.
+If the Interconnected Party has paid the invoice(s) containing an overcharge or undercharge, First Gas will refund or pay the Interconnected Party the amount of that overcharge or undercharge, as appropriate, as a correction on its next invoice, provided that there shall be no right to re-open invoices if more than 18 Months has elapsed since the date of the invoice.

 Default Interest

-Where the Interconnected Party defaults without reasonable excuse in the payment on the due date of any fee or other amounts payable to First Gas, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded Monthly).
+Where the Interconnected Party defaults without reasonable excuse in the payment on the due date of any amount payable under this Agreement, then interest shall be payable on the amount unpaid from the due date for payment until the date payment is made, at a rate equal to the Bill Rate plus 5% per annum, calculated on a Daily basis (compounded Monthly).